yanbigong2/learngit_on_thinkpad/readme.txt

-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.
-Mike first use.
+Mike second use.